 |Return on equity TTM||9.81%|

 Gold Road Resources share dividends

-Recently Gold Road Resources has paid out, on average, around 22.29% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 1.43% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Gold Road Resources shareholders could enjoy a 1.43% return on their shares, in the form of dividend payments.
-In Gold Road Resources's case, that would currently equate to about A$0.02 per share.
+Recently Gold Road Resources has paid out, on average, around 86.73% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 0.86% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Gold Road Resources shareholders could enjoy a 0.86% return on their shares, in the form of dividend payments.
+In Gold Road Resources's case, that would currently equate to about A$0.017 per share.

 Gold Road Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Gold Road Resources's is 0.2754.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Gold Road Resources's is 0.614.
 This would suggest that Gold Road Resources's shares are less volatile than average (for this exchange).

 Gold Road Resources overview

 Gold Road Resources Limited, together with its subsidiaries, engages in the exploration and development of mineral properties in Western Australia.
 The company primarily explores for gold deposits.
-The company owns 50% of the Gruyere gold mine, which was developed in joint venture (JV) with Gold Fields Ltd. The Gruyere JV has mineral resources of 6.71 million ounces, including an ore reserve of 3.48 million ounces.
-It also controls 100% of tenements covering 4,500 square kilometers across Yamarna with a mineral resource of 0.3 million ounces.
+It owns 50% interest in the Gruyere gold mine located in north-east of Perth.
+The company also controls 100% of tenements covering 3,250 square kilometers across Yamarna.
 The company was formerly known as Eleckra Mines Limited and changed its name to Gold Road Resources Limited in November 2010.
-Gold Road Resources Limited was founded in 2004 and is based in West Perth, Australia.
+Gold Road Resources Limited was incorporated in 2004 and is based in West Perth, Australia.